 Organizations then perform an internal audit.
 It is intended to mimic an external audit and review the developed system to check if it meets ISO 9001 requirements.
 Established processes are checked to ensure that they comply with the quality manual the organization has put in place.
 For any gaps found during the internal audit, defined processes as per the quality manual must be followed to close the gaps.
 This approach puts the QMS into practice even before certification.
 It should be noted that implementing a QMS must enable an organization to continuously improve than merely satisfying certification requirements.

 Maintenance & Recertification

-Once an organization is awarded an ISO certification, it is valid for 3-years.
+Once an organization is awarded an ISO certification, it is valid for three years.
 A QMS established for certification must be maintained on a regular basis to stay compliant and achieve intended objectives.
 QMS must be maintained for both continuous improvement and for recertification.
-Also, the certifying authority or registrar must conduct periodic checks within 3 years of time to ensure that the system is being maintained and is rooted in the processes and procedures of the organization.
+Also, the certifying authority or registrar must conduct periodic checks within three years of time to ensure that the system is being maintained and is rooted in the processes and procedures of the organization.

 Quality management is a continuous journey and not an end state.
 For certified companies, continuously improving and maintaining compliance and getting recertified is a more difficult journey than the first-time certification.
 But, this can be simplified by managing changes to documents and processes efficiently using an Enterprise QMS.

 Reasons for losing certified status

 For an organization that is fully committed to follow its QMS and continuous improvement, recertification will become a natural process step.
 However, many companies fail in maintaining ISO 9001 certification requirements and eventually lose the certified status during their next certification cycle.
 Typical reasons for such failure can be broadly categorized into: commitment, competence, complexity and change management, statuses of all of which can get altered from the state before.